dgdemo/adzuna_job_search/README.md

 This project uses the **Adzuna Job Search API** to fetch real job listings and expose them via a simple **FastAPI** backend.

-The goal is to build a small but realistic “job market intelligence” service that you can later extend with a React UI, Terraform-based infrastructure, and DevSecOps tooling (scanning, CI/CD, etc.).
+The goal is to build a small but realistic “job market intelligence” service that will later be extended with a React UI, Terraform-based infrastructure, and DevSecOps tooling (scanning, CI/CD, etc.).

 Right now, the focus is on:

 - Clean, well-structured **Python backend** code.
 - Clear **API integration** with Adzuna.
-- A roadmap that tells a convincing **DevSecOps story** for hiring managers.
+- A roadmap that emphasizes real-world DevSecOps practices such as CI/CD pipelines, Terraform infrastructure, containerization, and security tooling.
+- The roadmap is intentionally iterative.
+Security controls (SAST, scanning, secret detection, infrastructure checks) will be introduced as each stage of the project evolves, mirroring real-world DevSecOps adoption patterns.

 ---